 Documents That Should Be Kept Permanently

 - Keep annual tax returns permanently.
-This is important in the event of an audit.
+This is especially important in the event of an audit.
 Although most audits will occur within seven years, they may also occur at anytime after that if the IRS feels that a fraudulent return has ever been filed.

 - Certificates of stocks and bonds should be kept in a safe deposit box.